RISKS & SIDE EFFECTS

 Please review this safety information.

 Below you can learn about the risks and side effects of BREO ELLIPTA.
-This, however, is not all the safety information, and does not replace talking with your healthcare provider about your medical condition or treatment.
-Please see the complete Prescribing Information including Boxed Warning and Medication Guide for BREO ELLIPTA for more information or ask your healthcare provider or pharmacist.
+This, however, is not all the safety information, and does not replace talking with your HCP about your medical condition or treatment.
+Please see the complete Prescribing Information and Patient Information for BREO ELLIPTA for more information or ask your HCP or pharmacist.

 Is BREO ELLIPTA approved for use in children or adolescents?